 Are you thinking about selling your home?
 Are you the executor of an estate and must now liquidate the estate and sell a home?

 People always ask us what is the single most important thing that we should consider and or do when trying to sell a home.
+This is especially important and true in the environment we are in today, with the global economy turned upside down, massive job losses, and the need for extreme social distancing due to the Corona Virus, which causes the COVID-19 disease.

 You want to know what the secret is to selling your home?
 Well it's proper pricing... right up front; right from the beginning.
 Pricing your home properly to begin with is without question the single most important factor to selling your home for top dollar.
 It is a delicate balancing act that, when done properly, positions your home perfectly in the marketplace to sell for the absolute highest possible price.
 When the home is priced too low, it will sell quickly but for less money than it should.
 When the home is priced too high, it will sit on the market for a long period of time and ultimately sell for less money than it should.